-- (1) Skin must be used only to cover the outer surface of the roasts. - (2) Skin for covering a roast may include the skin covering the crop area and the neck skin up to the whisker if the fatty blubber, spongy fat, and membranes have been removed from these areas. - c.
-Containers of breasts, boneless thighs, meat, or skin must not contain added water (for example, water from ice or slush ice and water). - 4.
-Examination for Defects.
-Boneless breasts and thighs, meat, and skin will be sampled and examined for the defects shown in Table 1. - a.
-A sample of 30 pieces of each meat component and 30 pieces of skin will be sampled and examined for the defects shown in Table 1, prior to being used in the formula.
+- thighs with no more than one-half of the meat missing.
+Scapula meat may be used, provided it is attached to the breast meat portion. - Fatty blubber and spongy fat must be removed from the breast meat in the crop cavity. - 393.3 Mechanically separated turkey (comminuted, ground, chopped, or desinewed) cannot be used. - 393.4 Skin Skin must be used only to cover the outer surface of the roasts. - 393.4.1 Skin for covering a roast may include the skin covering the crop area and the neck skin up to the whisker if the fatty blubber, spongy fat, and membranes have been removed from these areas. - Containers of breasts, boneless thighs, meat, or skin must not contain added water (for example, water from ice or slush ice and water). - Examination for Defects.
+Boneless breasts and thighs, meat, and skin will be sampled and examined for the defects shown in Table 1. - A sample of 30 pieces of each meat component and 30 pieces of skin will be sampled and examined for the defects shown in Table 1, prior to being used in the formula.
 The frequency of sampling and the number of defects allowed will be those outlined in LPS Program's SPL-1.
-Separate examinations will be made for: (1) bone and (2) other defects. - b.
-Regardless of the kind and number of defects (within Table 1) found, any sample with bone or bone-like material greater than 0.40 inch (1.02 cm) will be cause for the rejection of the product the sample represents. - c.
-If the number of bone defects exceeds the maximum for the "target" level or results in a rejection, the frequency of sampling for bone defects will be increased to 30 pieces of the applicable meat component or skin drawn twice each sampling interval until the cumulative number of bone defects reverts back to the "target" level. - d.
-If the samples of meat and skin have more defects than the maximum tolerance for the sample plan, the product the sample represents will be rejected.
+Separate examinations will be made for: (1) bone and (2) other defects. - Regardless of the kind and number of defects (within Table 1) found, any sample with bone or bone-like material greater than 0.40 inch will be cause for the rejection of the product the sample represents. - If the number of bone defects exceeds the maximum for the "target" level or results in a rejection, the frequency of sampling for bone defects will be increased to 30 pieces of the applicable meat component or skin drawn twice each sampling interval until the cumulative number of bone defects reverts back to the "target" level. - 394.4 If the samples of meat and skin have more defects than the maximum tolerance for the sample plan, the product the sample represents will be rejected.